netdata/blog/content/posts/agile-team-cmocka-foss.md

 ---
 title: "Building an agile team's 'safety harness' with cmocka and FOSS"
 summary: "We need to work quickly and deploy in-demand features safely and as an agile team.
 This is how we're building on top of cmocka to bring unit testing to Netdata's core features to ensure we ship high-quality, bug-free code."
-date: 2019-11-27
+date: 2019-11-26
 author: "Joel Hans & Andrew Moss"
-cover: "an-image.png"
+cover: "agile-team-cmocka-foss.png"
 tags: ["How Netdata works"]
 categories: []
 draft: false
 ---

 Netdata is made up from agile teams who are deeply committed to improving the usability of our product.
-We want to respond to our users and introduce in-demand features, and working directly with our community is the best way to make Netdata better.
+We want to respond to our users and introduce in-demand features.
+Working directly with our community is the best way to make Netdata better.

 But we face the same the dilemma as all agile teams: **How do we do this safely?**